Igalia/vapormark/README.md

 ```

 #### `MangoHud`: measuring FPS, CPU/GPU utilization, etc.
 Launching, starting, and stopping `MangoHud` is not integrated with `vapormark`.
 Hence `vapormark` just follows the standard `MangoHud` usage.
-Especially, in `SteamDeck`, please refer the following procedure:
+Especially in `SteamDeck`, please refer to the following procedure:

 - For a game to FPS logging, go to `Properties -> General -> Launch Options` and add `mangohud %command%`. *The game must be launched in **Desktop Mode (not in Gaming Mode)** to log FPS and other system stats.*

-- Now you will see the overlay window showing FPS when launching the game.
+- Now, you will see the overlay window showing FPS when launching the game.
 You can start and stop FPS logging by hitting `Shift_L+F2`.
 The log will be stored at `/home/deck/mangologs-vapormark`.
 Some games hang when MangoHud is enabled.
 Other useful MangoHud shortcuts are as follows:

     ```
     Shift_L+F2 : Toggle Logging